Many of us use social media sites every day of our lives.

 - Facebook Privacy: 10 Settings Every User Needs to Know

-And when things go wrong in social media the consequences can be fatal.
-Death by social media?
+And when things go wrong the consequences can be fatal.
+Death?
 You guessed it.

 Hey, who needs face-to-face any more?